5 Ways To Make Your Business Greener

 Cut Down On Air Pollution

 Offer incentives for employees to take different modes of transportation to work, including carpools, public transportation, biking or walking.
-Cut down on pollution from commuting even more by offering work-from-home days a few days per week.
-If your business has successfully worked through stay-at-home orders, you know remote work can be done efficiently.
+Cut down on pollution from commuting even more by considering a hybrid option for in-office and remote work.

 Lower Energy Use